radiantearth/stac-spec/extensions/eo/README.md

 PlanetScope Ortho Tile Product has an `eo:gsd` of 3.7 (or 4 if rounding), even though the pixel size of the images is 3.125.
 For example, one might choose for WorldView-2 the Multispectral 20° off-nadir value of 2.07 and for WorldView-3 the Multispectral 20° off-nadir value of 1.38.

-**eo:platform** is the unique name of the specific platform the instrument is attached to.
-For satellites this would be the name of the satellite, whereas for drones this would be a unique name for the drone.
-Examples include `landsat-8` (Landsat-8), `sentinel-2a` and `sentinel-2b` (Sentinel-2), `terra` and `aqua` (part of NASA EOS, carrying the MODIS instruments), `mycorp-uav-034` (hypothetical drone name), and `worldview02` (Maxar/DigitalGlobe WorldView-2).

-**eo:instrument** is the name of the sensor used, although for Items which contain data from multiple sensors this could also name multiple sensors.
-For example, data from the Landsat-8 platform is collected with the OLI sensor as well as the TIRS sensor, but the data is distributed together and commonly referred to as OLI_TIRS.
-Examples include `oli_tirs` (Landsat-8), `msi` (Sentinel-2), `aster` (Terra), and `modis` (Terra and Aqua).

-**eo:constellation** is the name of a logical collection one or more platforms that have similar payloads and have their orbits arranged in a way to increase the temporal resolution of acquisitions of data with similar geometric and radiometric characteristics.
-This field allows users to search for related data sets without needing to specify which specific platform the data came from, for example, from either of the Sentinel-2 satellites.
-Examples include `landsat-8` (Landsat-8, a constellation consisting of a single platform), `sentinel-2` ([Sentinel-2](https://www.esa.int/Our_Activities/Observing_the_Earth/Copernicus/Sentinel-2/Satellite_constellation)), `rapideye` (operated by Planet Labs), and `modis` (NASA EOS satellites Aqua and Terra).
-In the case of `modis`, this is technically referring to a pair of sensors on two different satellites, whose data is combined into a series of related products.
-Additionally, the Aqua satellite is technically part of the A-Train constellation and Terra is not part of a constellation, but these combine to form the logical collection referred to as MODIS.

 **eo:epsg** - A Coordinate Reference System (CRS) is the native reference system (sometimes called a 'projection') used by the data, and can usually be referenced using an [EPSG code](http://epsg.io).